-Our partners, Matt Passen and Jordan Powell, have been consistently recognized as two of the top trial attorneys in Illinois.
+Our partners have been consistently recognized as among the top trial attorneys in Illinois.
 However, they consider themselves people first, lawyers second.
 We believe that to best represent our clients, we must be able to see the world through their eyes – and therefore spend countless hours with them, in their home, with their family.
 Only then can we ensure our clients’ stories are told.
 This approach has resulted in record verdicts and settlements for our clients.

 Passen & Powell has a longstanding track record of exceptional results for our clients.
 We also take pride in knowing that many of our jury verdicts and settlements have resulted in making the community safer – through product redesigns, corporate safety training, and other policy changes designed to protect the public against preventable injury or death.

-The team of Matt Passen and Jordan Powell have been consistently recognized as two of the top trial lawyers in Illinois.
-Both Matt and Jordan have been recognized by the Chicago Law Bulletin as “Top 40 Under 40” attorneys – and are also leaders in the legal community, including service on the Boards of the Chicago Bar Association and Chicago Bar Foundation as well as co-Chairs of the Chicago Bar Association Trial Practice Committee.
+The team of Matt Passen, Jordan Powell, and Stephen Passen have been consistently recognized as among the top trial lawyers in Illinois.
+Both Matt and Jordan have been named one of the “Top 40 Under 40” attorneys in Illinois and nationwide, and Steve has spent the past 30+ years representing individuals and families in serious injury and wrongful death matters, recovering numerous multi-million dollar verdicts and settlements for his clients.
+Our attorneys are recognized leaders in the legal community, including service on various Boards of the Chicago Bar Association, Chicago Bar Foundation, Shirley Ryan AbilityLab, and Brain Injury Association of Illinois.

 What We Do